 Most dermatologists say that moles are like a family and there should always be a second mole that resembles the other.
 In case there is a mole that does not fit on your body and does not match with any other, professional screening from a skin cancer specialist is highly recommended.
 Every person is advised to closely monitor their moles after every three months using the common ABCDE technique; that is checking whether the moles are asymmetry, have irregular borders, irregular color, are increasing in diameter or, evolving.

-Benign is non-cancerous mole is usually symmetrical.
+Benign is a non-cancerous mole that is usually symmetrical.
 Moles are supposed to be perfect but should not be asymmetrical.
 If a mole is asymmetrical, seek a skin cancer specialist for further screening.